James Harry Lacey: Later war service

-Lacey was one of the few RAF pilots on operational duties on both the opening and closing day of the war.
-His final tally was 28 confirmed, four probables and nine damaged.
+When the Second World War ended, No. 20 Squadron was stationed at Madura and preparing for the now redundant invasion of Malaya.
+Lacey, still in command, was one of the few RAF pilots on operational duties on both the opening and closing day of the war.
+He is credited with the destruction of 28 aircraft, five probably destroyed and nine damaged.